Power-law escape rate of SGD: Introduction

-\textbf{Related works}: The role of the SGD noise structure has been discussed in some previous works~\cite{Zhu2019, Xie2021, Liu2021, Meng2020}.
-Remarkably, it was pointed out that the anisotropic nature of the SGD noise is important: the SGD noise is aligned with the Hessian of the loss function near minima, which is beneficial for escape from sharp minima~\cite{Zhu2019, Xie2021, Liu2021}.
-The anisotropy of the SGD noise also plays an important role in our work: due to it, the SGD dynamics is frozen along flat directions of the loss function.
+\textbf{Related works}: The role of the SGD noise structure has been discussed in some previous works~\citep{Zhu2019, Xie2021, Liu2021, Meng2020, Wojtowytsch2021}.
+It was pointed out that the anisotropic nature of the SGD noise is important: the SGD noise covariance matrix is aligned with the Hessian of the loss function, which is beneficial for escape from sharp minima~\citep{Zhu2019, Xie2021, Liu2021}.
+These previous works, however, do not take the parameter dependence of the SGD noise strength into account, and consequently, escape rates derived there depend exponentially on the loss barrier height, which differs from our formula.

 Compared with the anisotropy of the SGD noise, the inhomogeneity of the SGD noise strength has been less explored.
-An exception is the work by \citet{Meng2020}, where the SGD dynamics under a state-dependent noise is discussed.
-However, in Ref.~\cite{Meng2020}, the connection between the noise strength and the loss function was not theoretically established, and the logarithmized loss landscape was not discussed.
-Our escape rate~(\ref{eq:escape_multi}) depends polynomially on the ratio of the losses at a minimum and a saddle rather than exponentially on the difference of the two as in formulae derived in the previous works~\cite{Zhu2019, Xie2021, Liu2021}, in which the inhomogeneity of the noise strength is not taken into account.
+In \citep{Meng2020, Wojtowytsch2021}, the SGD dynamics under a state-dependent noise is discussed.
+However, in these previous works, the connection between the noise strength and the loss function was not theoretically established, and the logarithmic loss landscape was not discussed.
+The instability due to large effective dimensions was also not shown.
+Another recent work~\citep{Pesme2021} observed that the noise is proportional to the loss for specific simple models.
+In our paper, such a result is derived for more generic models. \citet{Gurbuzbalaban2021} showed that SGD will converge to a heavy-tailed stationary distribution due to a multiplicative nature of the SGD noise in a simple linear regression problem.
+Our paper strengthens this result: we argue that such a heavy-tailed distribution generically appears for the mean-square loss.